Pevco Atlas

 The previous Atlas system used icons and color coding extensively, but its UI assumed expert knowledge and provided no explanations.
 In addition, the sheer quantity of these cues made memorization impractical to impossible.

-Similarly, color coding on the original Atlas UI was used so excessively that it became overwhelming and difficult to follow.
-I was able to simplify this dramatically because I observed that in the majority of uses, there were only two options: essentially, on vs off, yes vs no. This allowed me to make the UI itself the color coding- if a status was significant, it was given the opposite color of the design, allowing it to catch the eye; if it wasn’t, the color would blend.
-There was only one exception: locking, in which devices could be unlocked, the system could lock it during activity, or the user could manually lock it.
-In this single instance, I instituted a yellow color throughout the entire dashboard to draw attention to user-locked items, as those required manual attention to unlock them.
+Color was similarly simplified when I noticed that there were generally only two states when the existing UI used color: on vs off, or yes vs no. This allowed me to make the UI design itself act the color coding, without users needing to memorize a specific color’s meaning.
+If a status was significant, it was given the opposite color of the design, allowing it to catch the eye; if it wasn’t, the color scheme would blend so the information receded.
+There was only one exception: processes that required manual attention, such as when devices were locked by users.
+In this single instance, I instituted a yellow color to draw attention and used it consistently across the entire dashboard.

 THE CHALLENGE: